The KINGDOM mirror– proving that you NEVER KNOW what is on the other end of a Craigslist ad.

 I was like— I think I’m going to have a seizure.

-I said—yup.
+I was like— alrighty then.
+YUP.
 For sure.
 I will DEFINITELY be needing that.

 Let’s pack it up.